aristosv/freqtrade/README.md

 - **Web UI user:** The username to login on the web interface of the bot.
 - **Web UI pass:** The password to login on the web interface of the bot.
 - **Web UI Port:** The port to use for the web interface.
-- **Stake Currency:** The coin you want to use to trade on. e.g. USDT.
+- **Stake Currency:** The coin you want to use to trade on.
+For example: USDT.
 - **Stake Amount:** The amount you want to invest per trade.
 - **Max Open Trades:** The maximum allowed number of trades.
 - **Exchange Name:** The name of your Exchange.
 For example: binance.